5 ways to make new friends when travelling solo

 | AD – sponsored post |

 Ask anybody who has been, and they’ll say that one of the best bits about travelling is the incredible people you’ll meet along the way as you explore the world and immerse yourself in different cultures.
+This post is all about ways to make new friends when you’re travelling solo.

 But if you’re travelling solo, sparking new friendships might feel a bit daunting and difficult, especially if you’ve never been backpacking before or you’re a bit of an introvert.